D-grimut/Knowledge_AI/README.md

 - COMP 354-GCS_132 folder
   -   This folder contains all of the course materials (lectures, labs, tutorials, and course outline)
-  -   It's content is used to create the triples and knowledge base
+  -   Its content is used to create the triples and knowledge base

 - COMP 474_6741-GCS_143 folder
-  -   This folder contains all of the course materials (lectures, labs,and course outline)
+  -   This folder contains all of the course materials (lectures, labs, and course outline)
-  -   It's content is used to create the triples and knowledge base
+  -   Its content is used to create the triples and knowledge base

 - Queries folder
-  - This folder contains all of the queries, seperated into files named q1.txt - q13.txt
+  - This folder contains all of the queries, separated into files named q1.txt - q13.txt
   - These files are used to run the queries in the program

 - Query Outputs
-  - This folder contains all of the query outputs, seperated into files named q1-out.csv - q13-out.csv
+  - This folder contains all of the query outputs, separated into files named q1-out.csv - q13-out.csv
-  - These files show the output of the queries, formated into a CSV format
+  - These files show the output of the queries, formatted into a CSV format

 - KB Data Folder
-  - This is the folder that contains all the resources that we need to parse to begin creating the knoweldge graphs
+  - This is the folder that contains all the resources that we need to parse to begin creating the knowledge graphs
-  - There resources are different to the resources found in the Cources foulder as these resources contain only CSV data we use to retrieve information about different classes and students prior to their creation.
+  - These resources are different from the resources found in the Courses folder as these resources contain only CSV data we use to retrieve information about different classes and students prior to their creation.
-  - This folder contains the folowing files: CATALOG.csv, CU_SR_OPEN_DATA_CATALOG.csv, grades.csv, students.csv
+  - This folder contains the following files: CATALOG.csv, CU_SR_OPEN_DATA_CATALOG.csv, grades.csv, students.csv
   - These files are the main source of information used to create the triples
   - The program gathers and formats the information to ensure the quality of the data
-  - These files are read for specific informations such as cource number, description, website, credits, etc. To create the triples.
+  - These files are read for specific information such as course number, description, website, credits, etc. To create the triples.

 - dummy_data_ntriples.nt, knowldge_base_turtle.ttl, knowldge_base_ntriples.nt